svd09/glasgow_xaringan_light/README.md

 The package is not on CRAN and can be installed from github.

-And the development version from [GitHub](https://github.com/) with:
+A stable version can be installed from [GitHub](https://github.com/)

 ``` r
 # install.packages("devtools")